 Lack of Rehabilitative Programs:

-• No Vocational Programs
+• No vocational programs

-• No Rape Trauma Services
+• The contract with Rape Trauma Services was cancelled

 Medical and Dental Services & Records

-• The Dentist only comes to the facility once a month.
+• The dentist only comes to the facility once a month.

 No Dedicated Mental Health Space/Therapeutic Counseling Room: